 - Affinity with the field should be demonstrated by a writing sample (a relevant research paper, Bachelor’s Thesis, or a Research Proposal of approximately 1000 words).

 - In case you submit a “Research Proposal”, the proposal should be accompanied by an annotated bibliography of at least five (5) items, outlining the topic or field of research that you wish to pursue.

-- Your motivation and suitability should be demonstrated by a motivation letter in which you indicate why you want to follow the programme and what makes you a good candidate for the research MA programme.
+- Your motivation and suitability must be demonstrated by a motivation letter in which you indicate why you want to follow the programme and discuss what makes you a good candidate for the research MA programme.
 The statement should be between 700 and 1,500 words.

 In order to successfully participate in this programme, you must be proficient in English.
 The following requirements apply: